backstage/backstage/README.md

 Backstage is an open platform for building developer portals.

 The philosophy behind Backstage is simple: Don't expose your engineers to the full complexity of your infrastructure tooling.
 Engineers should be shipping code — not figuring out a whole new toolset every time they want to implement the basics.
 Backstage allows you add "stuff" (tooling, services, features, etc.) by adding a plugin, instead of building a new tool.
-This saves you work and avoids the need of your team to learn how to use a support yet another tool.
+This saves you work and avoids the need of your team to learn how to use and support yet another tool.

 ![headline](headline.png)